SIT’s Zero Fees Scheme allows

 Zero Fees terms and conditions

-- Withdrawal from a programme may affect students' future entitlement to the Zero Fees Scheme.
+Breach of conditions or withdrawal from a programme may affect students' future entitlement to the Zero Fees Scheme.

 All matters relating to student rights and responsibilities will be handled in accordance with SIT’s Policies and Procedures, as outlined in the Student Handbook.